frictionlessdata/frictionless-py/pages/schemes/multipart.md

+---
+script:
+  basepath: data
+---

 # Multipart Scheme

-> This functionality requires an experimental `multipart` plugin.
-[Read More](../../references/plugins-reference.md)

 You can read and write files split into chunks with Frictionless.